UPstander Experience: SEL Program Overview

 Morning Activities (small group rotations)

 Your group will participate in 5 small group activities before lunch.
-The following 4 activities are foundational to the objectives of the Kidsbridge curriculum.
-You will select a fifth activity from the “Additional Activities” list and designate it on the booking form.
+The following 4 sessions are foundational to the objectives of the Kidsbridge curriculum.
+You will select a fifth activity from the “Additional Sessions” list and designate it on the booking form.

 - Bias Awareness